-- i) the register has been prepared in accordance with the instructions printed on these forms; - ii) the posting in the register is correct as per works abstracts; and - the accounts of the works have been closed immediately after their completion.
-It should be seen in particular that further charges are not incurred without the permission of the Divisional Officer, which should also be reviewed to adjudge their bonafide; and iv) the suspense account "material" be reviewed and its adjustment verified with the connected records.
+- i) The register has been prepared in accordance with the instructions printed on these forms; - ii) The posting in the register is correct as per works abstracts; and - iii) The accounts of the works have been closed immediately after their completion.
+It should be seen in particular that further charges are not incurred without the permission of the Divisional Officer, which should also be reviewed to adjudge their bonafide; and

-(J) Works Abstract
+- iv) The suspense account "Material" be reviewed and its adjustment verified with the connected records. - (J) Works Abstract